 I was worried that too many good actors would ruin this film, but that was not the case.
 George Clooney’s character is my favorite in this movie.
 Scarlet Johansson is a close second.
-She looks and sounds great and her role in the film is a very important to how women were treated in the film industry during this time.
+She looks and sounds great and her role in the film is very important to how women were treated in the film industry during this time.

-Channing Tatum does a lot of singing and dancing in this film and just feels a little out of place with the rest of the movie.
+Channing Tatum does a lot of singing and dancing in this film.
+It just feels a little out of place with the rest of the movie.
 He has a relatively small role in this film despite being on the poster for the movie.
 I’m actually surprised that Jonah Hill is next to George Clooney because he doesn’t really have a bigger role than any of the other people standing next to him.

 What I thought was interesting was the mention of communism in the film.
 I won’t spoil George Clooney’s speech, but what he said was very interesting.
 He also talks about communist ideals being interjected in many mainstream films and that has convinced to look at this movie project in a different light.